mckdev/tic-tac-toe/README.md

 Go to project root and run:
 `python run.py`

-## Development Installation
+### Development Installation
-Go to project root and run:
+Create a new virtualenv, go to project root and run:
-`pip install . -e`
+`python install setup.py`

-Now you can import the game from anywhere with:
+Now you can run the game from anywhere with:
+`ttt`

+Or import it with:
 `import tictactoe`

-You can also run it from command line with:
-`ttt`

-## Testing
+### Testing
 Make sure pytest is installed:
-`pip install -U pytest`
+`pip install pytest`

 Navigate to project root and run:
 `pytest -v`

+For test coverage install pytest-cov:
+`pip install pytest-cov`

+Run the tests with:
+`pytest -v --cov=tictactoe`

+## Deployment
+Clone project on target machine, go to project root and run:
+`python setup.py install`

+After installation, you should see the `site-packages` folder, where the game was installed on your system.

+For example: `C:\Users\m\AppData\Local\Programs\Python\Python36-32\Lib\site-packages\tictactoe-1.0.0-py3.6.egg`

+Create `config.json` file in this directory, copying the config from `config_example.json` and modifying as you wish.

+Start the game fro anywhere in your system with: `ttt`.